Explosives-laden boat hits fuel ship at Saudi port, ministry says

 “It is possible that some oil has escaped from the vessel, but this has not been confirmed and instrumentation currently indicates that oil levels on board are at the same level as before the incident,” Hafnia said.

-Reporting by Florence Tan; Additonal reporting by Aziz El Yaakoubi in Dubai and Nayera Abdallah in Cairo; Editing by Jacqueline Wong, Kenneth Maxwell and Catherine Evans, William Maclean
+Reporting by Florence Tan; Additonal reporting by Aziz El Yaakoubi in Dubai, Nayera Abdallah in Cairo and Idrees Ali in Washington; Editing by Jacqueline Wong, Kenneth Maxwell and Catherine Evans, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.